 Daniel Hanson was a designer and professional consultant with top-quality UK workshop/manufacturing capacity.
 He has worked with many high profile organisations and clothing and textile industry ‘Brands’ over the past 35 years.

 Specific areas of expertise include men’s and women’s nightwear, personal furnishings and accessories; men’s fully hand canvassed tailored clothing; traditional Japanese kimono and associated clothing; towels and towelling products.
 Such expertise covers the design process, practical construction as well as production knowledge.
 Adjacent to the aforementioned is a career-long involvement of fabric design, weaving techniques, colouring, dyeing and finishing, with a ‘specific love’ for jacquard patterning.

+The Daniel Hanson handwriting is contemporary, heritage based, slightly formal and with a strong ‘attitude’ that reflects current trend but is not subservient to fashion.
 As an established Company that designs, manufactures and supplies branded product to quality retail Stores; Daniel Hanson has also developed and manufactured private label product ranges for numerous brands and has recently completed 265 kimono and Samurai outfits for 47 Ronin (a recently released Keanu Reeves film).
 A substantial period was spent working in design education in the 1980’s which included lecturing part-time at the Royal College of Art for 3years.
 Between 1989 and 1991, he was Course Leader and Principal Lecturer in Fashion Design at Nottingham Trent University.
 Prior to which he worked in the industry primarily as a jeans, sportswear and menswear designer following graduation from Derby College of Art with a diploma in fashion design in 1979.